Keerthan1994/KL-Algorithm/README.md

 # ECE528 Kernighan-Lin(KL) Algorithm

 This project was done as part of ECE528 VLSI CAD-I(Physical design Automation) Coarse.
-Implementation of Kernighan-Lin(KL) algorithm as described.
+Implementation of Kernighan-Lin(KL) algorithm as described in their paper.
 KL Algorithm is an iterative improvement algorithm for bi-partitioning a netlist.

 ## Steps to clone and execute the program.